-For nearly 40 years, Professor Manolakas has taught federal income tax courses at McGeorge School of Law, eventually adding community property law to her repertoire.
+For more than 40 years, Professor Manolakas has taught federal income tax courses at McGeorge School of Law, eventually adding community property law to her repertoire.
 She has also taught courses at King Hall, University of California at Davis, and tax classes at various locations throughout California for the California CPA Education Foundation.
 Prior to joining the faculty at McGeorge, Professor Manolakas earned an LLM in Taxation from New York University, and was an attorney in the tax department of a major oil company located in San Francisco.

 From 2005 to 2008, Professor Manolakas served as the Associate Dean for Academic Affairs.
 During that period, she supported and strengthened many of the programs that continue to benefit the students at McGeorge.
 Professor Manolakas is the Director of the Tax Concentration and the Business Concentration, which allows her to provide students with both academic and professional counseling.
 As a result of her contributions to the law school, an award was established, the "Manolakas Extraordinary Contribution Award," which is conferred annually on a member of the faculty or administrative staff.

-Recently, Professor Manolakas' scholarship examined the federal income taxation of such individuals as thieves and their victims, and artists and the acquirers of art.
+Recently, Professor Manolakas' scholarship examined the federal income taxation of such individuals as gamblers, thieves and their victims, and artists and the acquirers of art.
 She also published articles on the qualified residence interest deduction, the taxation of natural disasters, and the tax treatment of mixed-use personal residences.
 For many years, Professor Manolakas' scholarship focused on issues relating to international tax law, the interpretation of tax treaties, and the comparison of the tax laws of the NAFTA countries.
 She has also published works centered on community property law.

 Federal Income Taxation